icylace/CursorRuler/README.md

 - Fixed a missing attribute error at startup.
 Thanks for catching it, [adzenith](https://github.com/adzenith)!
 - Made a note about the slightly quirky behavior after settings get updated.
-- Included settings file improvements from [adzenith](https://github.com/adzenith).
+- Included settings file improvements by [adzenith](https://github.com/adzenith).

 2013-02-09